meyayl/docker-matrix-bootstrap/README.md

 4. execute `./run.sh up -d`
 5. ?

+`run.sh` wraps calls to docker-compose, by rendering the variables into the docker-compose.template on the fly and uses the result with docker-compose.
+The `run.sh` script passes all options and parameters to docker-compose...
+Thus, whatever works with docker-compose directly, does work with it as well.

 ## What does the prepare step do?
 Basicly it creates and configures everything required to run the Matrix Synapse server:
 1. It creates data folders for Matrix Synapse and Postgresql and fixes file permissions